TUW-GEO/Equi7Grid/README.md

 Installs for `scipy` and `gdal` are required from conda or conda-forge (see below how to set up a fresh environment).

+## Examples

+The `Equi7Grid` packages allows you to interact with different projections, and query information from the Equi7 raster.

+You can retrieve all tiles covering a region of interest defined using lan/lot coordinates using `search_tiles_in_roi`:

+snippet: search-tiles-in-lon-lat-roi

 ## Contribute

 We are happy if you want to contribute.
 Please raise an issue explaining what